RoboJackets/robocup-software/docs/source/index.rst

 ===================================================

 This is the documentation for RoboJackets' RoboCup Software team.
 We are a primarily undergraduate robotics team affiliated with Georgia Tech who compete in the RoboCup Small Size League.
-See `their website <https://ssl.robocup.org/>`_ for more details.
+See `their website<https://ssl.robocup.org/>`_ for more details.

+To see when any documentation page was last updated, click "Edit on GitHub" in the top right, then see the timestamp on the last commit.

 .. toctree::
    :maxdepth: 2